Ersanio/snes-assembly-book/docs/collections/stack.md

 ## 16-bit mode stack operations
 All the previous explanations and behaviours apply to 16-bit stack operations as well.
 It's just that you're pushing and pulling 16-bit values, not 8-bit values.

-This also means that if you push two 8-bit values onto the stack, that you can pull a single 16-bit value later.
+This also means that if you push two 8-bit values onto the stack, you can pull a single 16-bit value later.

 ## Other push and pull operations
 There are also other push and pull commands, which are not affected by 8-bit or 16-bit mode A, X and Y: